end2endzone/end2endzone-hugo/content/blog/2016-03-20-nonblockingrtttl-a-non-blocking-arduino-library-for-playing-rtttl-melodies.md

 Use _rtttl::done()_ or _rtttl::isPlaying()_ to know if the library is done playing the given song.
 Anytime playing, one can call _rtttl::stop()_ to stop playing the current song.

-Define _RTTTL\_NONBLOCKING\_INFO_ to enable the debugging of the library state on the serial port.&nbsp;Use _NONBLOCKINGRTTTL_VERSION_ to read the current version of the library.
+Define _RTTTL\_NONBLOCKING\_INFO_ to enable the debugging of the library state on the serial port.
+Use _NONBLOCKINGRTTTL_VERSION_ to read the current version of the library.

 ## Demo